...

 Next to the Jizō Bodhisattva statue, there are two other wooden statues.
 The one on the left is En no Gyōja (役の行者), who is the founder of Shugendō.
 The one on the right is Gakumon Gyōja (学問行者), the monk who founded Togakushi.

 They were both originally enshrined in Togakushi Shrine.
-But after the decree of separation of Buddhism and Shintoism came out, they got moved to Jizō-dō.
+However, after the decree separating Buddhism and Shintoism was issued, they were relocated to Jizō-dō.

 Togakushi Hōkō-sha (戸隠神社 宝光社)